What is a Digital Nomad? Everything You Need to Know

 Remote Employees: Some Digital Nomads work full-time for a company but have the flexibility to work from anywhere.
 They typically have jobs that can be done remotely, such as customer support, software development, or project management.

-I personally only met one member of the FIRE movement in the last couple of years.
+I personally only met a member of the FIRE movement only once within the last couple of years.
 But I really love the concept!

 Nomads vs. Slowmads